joanms/unicorn-attractor/README.md

 - **Profile Page** where logged in users can view their account details.
 - **Bug Report Form** for users to report bugs they have experienced.
 - **Page Listing All Reported Bugs** where users can see which bugs have already been submitted and click on buttons for more details about each one.
-- **Bug Detail Page** giving all details for a single bug along with a button to upvote it and
+- **Bug Detail Page** giving all details for a single bug along with a button to upvote it and a comments panel where users can read comments about the bug from other users and make their own.
 - **Feature Request Form** for users to report features they want.
 - **Page Listing All Requested Features** where users can see which features have already been requested and click on buttons for more details about each one.
 - **Feature Detail Page** giving all details for a single feature along with a form to purchase upvotes and a comments panel where users can read comments from other users and make their own.
-- **Comments Panels** on the bug and feature detail pages where users can read comments from other users and make their own.
+- **Comments Panels** on the bug and feature detail pages where users can read comments about the feature from other users and make their own.
 - **Cart** where users can see which upvotes they have added to their order.
+They can also adjust the price of their order, add items by clicking the button linking them to the page listing all features, and delete them by clicking the delete button for the feature they want to delete.
 - **Checkout** for users to pay for their upvotes.

 ### Features Left to Implement